 Acne in dogs is unpleasant to look at, but in most cases, very easy to treat.
 To help you get started, let’s talk about what’s causing your dog’s pubescent skin issues and find out how you can get rid of it for good.

-What is Dog Acne and Can Dogs Get Pimples?
+Can Dogs Get Pimples?

-So, we know that dogs get pimples, but is it the same kind of acne that we suffer from?
+So, we know that dogs get pimples, but is it the same kind of canine acne that we suffer from?
 Much like acne in humans, dog acne can present in a few easily recognizable ways: